erikvw/django-crypto-fields/doc/README.md

 Advantages
 ----------

+- encryption keys are automatically created
 - unique constraint on encrypted fields: because the hash is stored in the model's db_table and not the secret, the unique=True parameter works as well as the django.form validation messages.
 - de-identified dataset: the data analysis team should never need to see PII.
 They just want a de-identified dataset.
 A de-identified dataset is one where PII fields are encrypted and others not.
 With the RSA key removed, the dataset is effectively deidentified.
 - datasets from other systems with shared values, such as identity numbers, can be prepared for meta-analysis using the same keys and algorithms;
-- To completely obscure the encrypted data, the secret reference table may be dropped before releasing the database.
+- to completely obscure the encrypted data, the secret reference table may be dropped before releasing the database.
+- by default field classes exist for two sets of keys.
+You can customize KEY_FILENAMES to create as many sets as needed.
+With multiple sets of keys you have more control on who gets to see what.

 Disadvantages
 -------------